bertocq/bertocq.github.io/source/_posts/2013-07-03-zte-open-unboxing.markdown

 ##Unboxing
+As expected the device isn't unlocked, but since I got the "Contrato 6" plan that has no permanence obligation and I got no debts with Movistar I was able to get de NCK number to unlock de device just calling the 1004 number!.

-As expected the device isn't unlocked, and comes with a Movistar logo on it's back and on the shutdown screen.
+It comes with a Movistar logo on it's back and on the shutdown screen.
 Also they added a "Mi Movistar" app to access the client panel, and a Settings menu under Operator Services to open the operator chat and email services.

 {% img center https://lh4.googleusercontent.com/-Y2zQX5Q4AVM/UdRuP_bfxmI/AAAAAAAAD-o/sZGtC0vywGY/w907-h680-no/P1080115.JPG 500 auto [There seems to be a mix of logos still between desktop and mobile [There seems to be a mix of logos still between desktop and mobile ]] %}